 Members are selected by the Trial Advocacy Honors Program Board of Governors with the assistance and agreement of the faculty advisor(s).
-Selections are based on performance in the intramural competitions and an interview with the Board of Governors.
+Selections are based on performance in intramural competitions and an interview with the Board of Governors.

 Students may interview for only one advocacy honors program.
-Any student, regardless of Track, who receives an A+ or A in their second semester LAWS II class will also have the opportunity to interview for the Moot Court Honors Program as a brief writer without regard to their performance in the intramural competition.
+Any student, regardless of Track, who receives an A+ or A in their secondsemester LAWS II class will also have the opportunity to interview for the Moot Court Honors Program as a brief writer without regard to their performance in the intramural competition.

 A student may be eligible for membership in the Trial Advocacy Honors Program during the second and third year only if they have a minimum 2.5 cumulative GPA.
 Participating on a TAHP competition team as an advocate requires that a student has taken or is enrolled in Evidence within the same academic year of the competition.
 This requirement may be waived by the faculty advisor(s).
 Any student placed on academic probation after their selection to the program, but prior to their completing the TAHP Trial Advocacy course will be ineligible from participating in the program.
 Any student placed on academic probation after successfully completing the TAHP Trial Advocacy course will be excluded for the following semester.
 If academic probation is cured, the prospective member may become eligible and be able to participate in the program if a position becomes available.
+If a student is placed on academic probation during their last semester of law school, the student will not receive academic credit during the last semester and should discuss alternatives for academic credit and graduation requirements with the Student Services Office.

 Program members participate as junior and senior advocates.
 Students selected for the program act as junior advocates during the first year of participation, and in the spring enroll in the introductory Trial Advocacy course for Trial Advocacy Honors Program students.
 During that year, participants receive 3 units for the course, but no additional Trial Advocacy Honors Program units.
-As part of the final exam for the introductory Trial Advocacy Trial Advocacy course, junior advocates must participate in the annual JEBS Tournament, which gives them the opportunity to showcase what they have learned during the year by conducting two to three full trials.
+As part of the final exam for the introductory Trial Advocacy Trial Advocacy course, junior advocates must participate in the annual JEBS Tournament, which gives them the opportunity to showcase what they have learned during the year by conducting 2 to 3 full trials.

 The following year, students who are continuing Trial Advocacy Honors Program members are invited to return to the program by the Board of Governors to participate as senior advocates.
 Senior advocates must have completed or be enrolled in Evidence and have completed or be currently enrolled in the Advanced Trial Advocacy course for Trial Advocacy Honors Program students in order to participate on a TAHP competition team.
-Students receive two (2) units of credit for the course and one (1) additional unit of credit during the semester of competition.
-A total of three (3) units may be granted for participating in competitions.
+Students receive 2 units of credit for the course and 1 additional unit of credit during the semester of competition.
+A total of 3 units may be granted for participating in competitions.

 b.
-Interscholastic Competitions
+Interschool competitions

 Southwestern currently participates in several competitions throughout the United States during the fall and spring semesters.
 Advocates are assigned to particular competitions by the faculty advisor(s).
-Advocates participate as plaintiff or defense counsel and receive one (1) unit of academic credit in the semester of their competition.
+Advocates participate as plaintiff or defense counsel and receive 1 unit of academic credit in the semester of their competition.
 Students register for academic credit in accordance with the policies set forth below.
-At the end of each semester, the Board of Governors compiles a list of competitors which is given to the faculty advisor(s), who, thereafter, determines whether academic credit is to be awarded.
+At the end of each semester, the Board of Governors compiles a list of competitors, which is given to the faculty advisor(s), who, thereafter, determines whether academic credit is to be awarded.